Discrete Logarithm

 In the first phase we find the logarithm of the |B|

-primes in g
+primes for base g

 Let C